redhat-solution-patterns/redhat-solution-patterns.github.io/.github/ISSUE_TEMPLATE/contributions.md

 ---
 name: Contributions
-about: I have a new contribution to Solution Patterns
+about: Submit a new contribution to Solution Patterns
 title: ''
 labels: ''
 assignees: ''